Fluctuations of the front in a one-dimensional model for the spread of an infection: Estimates on the renewal structure

+where $R^*_{S_n}$ is defined in Section~\ref{ss:def-SD}.
+Broadly speaking, $\MM_n$ measures the accumulation of particles below the front position $r_{S_n}$, and the appearance of such a quantity in the bounds comes from the necessity to control the forward sub-$\alpha$ time property at time $S_n$, which is done with the help of the function $\phi_{\theta}$ applied to the particles whose positions are $\leq r_{S_n}$ at time $S_n$.

+To get rid of this random term and obtain deterministic tail bounds, we need to control the evolution of $\MM_n$.
+Thus, the second step in the proof consists in establishing an affine induction inequality (Proposition~\ref{p:borne-esperance}) for the conditional expectation of $\MM_n$, whose coefficient can be made $<1$ for a suitable choice of the parameter $L$.
+The third, easier step, consists in proving tail bounds in the case $n=1$ (i.e., for $S_1$, $\MM_1$, etc.), stated in Proposition~\ref{p:bornes-initiales}.
+With this step completed, the previous results can be combined to prove a uniform bound (Proposition \ref{p:bornitude}) on the conditional expectation of $\MM_n$ given that $D_{n-1}<+\infty$, which is the missing ingredient needed to obtain the suitable deterministic tail bounds on the renewal structure that imply finiteness of the second moments.

-We are now ready to prove the tail bounds that are necessary to control the regeneration times.
-Let us first observe that, thanks to Proposition \ref{p:ballistique-dessous} and to the fact that $\alpha < \beta$, we know that, for $n \geq 0$, when $D_n < +\infty$, one almost surely has that $S_{n+1} < +\infty$.
+Before we enter the various steps of the proof, let us first note that, thanks to Proposition~\ref{p:ballistique-dessous} and to the fact that $\alpha< \beta$, we know that, for $n \geq0$, when $D_n < +\infty$, one almost surely has that $S_{n+1} < +\infty$.